coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 :::

-## As Kelsey said

-Overly focusing on tech
-is how you end up with the skills of a senior engineer
-and the experience of a junior human being.
+## Overly focusing on tech is how you end up with the skills of a senior engineer and the experience of a junior human being.

 <small>--
 [Kelsey Hightower](https://twitter.com/kelseyhightower/status/1393194153681440780)</small>